Riesz-based orientation of localizable Gaussian fields: Riesz-based orientation of self-similar Gaussian fields with stationary increments

-The general model of Anisotropic Fractional Brownian Field (AFBF) was firstly introduced in~\cite{BE01} and studied in \cite{bonami2003anisotropic}.
-We focus here to the special case of {\it elementary fields}, which corresponds to $H$--self-similar AFBF with orientation $\alpha_0$, and accuracy $\delta>0$.
+We focus here to a special case of $H$-sssi fields called {\it elementary fields} (EF), whose anisotropy function is a cone with an orientation $\alpha_0$ and a half-width $\delta>0$.
 It admits the following harmonizable representation ($\alpha_0\in (-\pi/2,\pi/2)$, $\delta >0$):

 where